 I’m also curious, was Friendsgiving always a thing?
 Or is this something that came about when I was in college?
-I remember going to my friend Andrea’s house for my first ever Friendsgiving.
+I remember going to my friend Andrea’s house for my first-ever Friendsgiving.
 She made a giant turkey and stuffing.
-We brought all of the things.
-We had wine, we laughed, we ate.
+We brought all of the sides.
+We had wine, we laughed, and we ate.
 It was such a memorable night.
 I hate that we haven’t continued the tradition.
-But lately I’ve been on a kick of wanting to host more often so maybe I’ll bring this back this season.
+But lately, I’ve been on a kick of wanting to host more often so maybe I’ll bring this back this season.
 If you’re hosting or looking to put together a Friendsgiving, be sure to follow these foolproof tips.

 7 Tips To Hosting Friendsgiving